 Get Help With Your Property Division

 Dividing property can be a time-consuming and stressful process during a divorce.
 If you and your spouse cannot agree on how property should be divided, things can get even worse.
 Having an experienced Los Angeles family law attorney by your side during the process will help to ensure that your rights are protected.
-Call Berenji & Associates today to schedule a free consultation.
+Call Berenji & Associates today to schedule a free case evaluation.
 We will fight to make sure that you get what you want out of your divorce.